-All of the outstanding Series 2006B Bonds, Series 2013A Bonds and Series 2013B Bonds [and a portion of the Series 2015C Bonds] will be redeemed using proceeds of the Series 2021 Bonds.
-The Project Bonds that will remain outstanding after the issuance of the Series 2021 Bonds, which include the [unrefunded portion of the] Series 2015C Bonds and the Series 2021 Bonds, are referred to herein as the "Outstanding Project Bonds."
-See "INTRODUCTORY STATEMENT - Bonds Issued for the Crackerneck Creek Project," above, for identification of the Project Bonds and "PLAN OF FINANCE - Refunded Bonds," above.
+All of the outstanding Series 2006B Bonds, Series 2013A Bonds and Series 2013B Bonds will be redeemed using proceeds of the Series 2021 Bonds.
+The Project Bonds that will remain outstanding after the issuance of the Series 2021 Bonds, which include the Series 2015C Bonds and the Series 2021 Bonds, are referred to herein as the "Outstanding Project Bonds."
+See "INTRODUCTORY STATEMENT - Project Bonds Issued for the Crackerneck Creek Project," above, for identification of the Project Bonds and "PLAN OF FINANCE - Refunded Bonds," above.